usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 **5\.
 When it comes to improving your team or agency, you:**

  A. Build networks or communities to share knowledge
  B. Make small, consistent process changes
  C. Analyze what’s working and propose big-picture solutions
  D. Call out what's not working—even if it's uncomfortable

 ---

-## Results: What’s Your Primary Change Style?
+## Results: What’s your primary change style?

 **Mostly A – Connector**
  You're a relationship builder.
 You create momentum by fostering collaboration, trust, and shared purpose.